ryanccn/nrr/README.md

 On top of the standard script runner functionality that runs your scripts in `package.json`, nrr can also execute arbitrary commands in your npm package environments!
 You can use the `nrr exec` and `nrr x` commands to execute commands, similar to how `npx` or `pnpm exec` works (but faster, of course).

-Do note, however, that nrr cannot run commands from remote packages!
+Do note, however, that nrr cannot run commands from remote packages.
 That feature falls within the purview of package managers, which nrr is not.

 > [!TIP]
 >